microsoft/verona/docs/internal/compiler-steps.md

 This stage is mainly about managing the LLVM compiler to produce object code, but it will need creation of new passes and analyses.

-Library code will be compiled into LLVM IR and merged into the main IR module with the rest of the Verona code and compiler generated chunks, including:
+Verona library code will be compiled into LLVM IR and merged into the main IR module with the rest of the Verona code and compiler generated chunks, including:
 * The Verona runtime (scheduler, snmalloc, etc)
 * Builtin library written in C++
 * Sandbox RPC implementation